openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

    shadowing
    access
    superclass
-   superinterface
    class declaration body

-If a shadowed field is static, then it can be accessed only with the qualification of a superclass or of a superinterface name (see :ref:`Field Access Expression`).
+Any static field can be accessed only with the qualification of a superclass or of a superinterface name (see :ref:`Field Access Expression`).

-A class can access all non-private fields of a superclass and superinterfaces from its direct superclass and direct superinterfaces if such non-private fields are both:
+In case of *shadowing*, a class can access all non-private fields of a superclass and superinterfaces from its direct superclass and direct superinterfaces, respectively, by using qualifications *this* or *super*.

--  Accessible (see :ref:`Scopes`) to code in the class; and
--  Not shadowed by a declaration in the class.

 A class can inherit more than one field or property with the same name from its superinterfaces, or from both its superclass and superinterfaces.
 However,